MaceChettiyadan/Y11Notes/Physics/Collisions.md

 - Total Kinetic Energy ($TKE$) of an object in motion is conserved
 ## Inelastic
 - Total Kinetic Energy ($TKE$) of an object in motion is not conserved
-	- Some of it is transformed into other types of energy
+	- Some of it is transformed into other types of energy e.g heat, sound and light